-As there were so many lovely comments about this scarf over on Instagram and YouTube, I thought it would be nice to make it into a proper pattern to release.
-There is a download available to buy on Ravelry in both UK and US terms and I’ll do the usual 20 % discount for the next couple of weeks (let’s say until mid September).
-The pattern has all the info you need: written pattern, chart (hand drawn this time – speedier than software), pics, table to show colour rows etc. I also included a couple of other suggestions as to how you could use this pretty eyelet chevron stitch.
+Lorax, this crochet chevron scarf, has all the info you need: written pattern, chart (hand drawn this time – speedier than software), pics, and a table to show colour rows etc. I also included a couple of other suggestions as to how you could use this pretty eyelet chevron stitch.

-The pattern is available on Ravelry HERE.
+The chevron crochet pattern is available on Ravelry HERE.
+And it is also in my Etsy shop, HERE

 I can’t claim to have come up with the name myself.
 One rather splendid podcast viewer said it reminded them of Dr Seuss’s The Lorax and I have to say, I agree!!
 So it couldn’t really be called anything else, the colours were just too similar and before I knew it, it was The Lorax!